Share this

 Moderate risk

 Insecticides come with real risks.
 ALWAYS read the entire label front to back.
-Use a magnifying glass.
+Use a magnifying glass for small print.

 Possible risk of exposure or harm from chemicals